World War II in Yugoslav Macedonia: Destruction of the Vardar Chetnik Corps

-The Serbian Chetniks holding the mountain villages in Kozjak presented a real obstacle for the Partisans, depriving them of the strategic mountain areas in their struggle against the Bulgarian army.
-Also, the Vardar Chetnik Corps started a massive attack on the Partisans, which made the situation even worse.

-At the end of January 1944, the High Command of the MNOV decided to launch an offensive, with the intention of destroying the VCC.
+At the end of January 1944, the High Command of the NOVM decided to launch an offensive, with the intention of destroying the VCC.
 On 29 February 1944 the partisans of the Third Macedonian Assault Brigade attacked the Chetnik flanks from north, west and south, while the Hristo Botev detachment hit the Chetniks from the east.
 In the battle for the village of Sejac, the Vardar Chetnik Corps was totally destroyed, suffering 53 casualties (46 shot by partisans and 7 drowned in the river Pčinja while attempting to flee).
 97 Chetniks, including 5 officers, were captured in the action.
 On 3 March 1944 in the village of Novo Selo, Partisan fighters destroyed the remaining force, capturing 30 Chetniks and more than 100 rifles and ammunition.
-The Serbian Chetniks suffered 12 dead, including Stojan Krstić, their commander.
-After these decisive battles Draža Mihailović's Chetnik organization ceased to exist as a powerful force in Macedonia.
 Various local Chetnik bands, decentralized and acting on their own accord, such as the Porech Chetniks, continued to operate in certain parts of Macedonia but they were generally scattered and disorganized.